ray-project/ray/doc/source/serve/deploy-many-models/model-multiplexing.md

 :end-before: __serve_handle_send_example_end__
 ```

-By using ray serve handle, you can also send multiplexed request within a deployment for model composition.
-(You should always set `multiplexed_model_id` when using the ray serve handle to send a multiplexed request.)
+When using model composition, you can send requests from an upstream deployment to a multiplexed deployment using the Serve DeploymentHandle.
+You need to set the `multiplexed_model_id` in the options.
+For example:
 ```{literalinclude} ../doc_code/multiplexed.py
 :language: python
 :start-after: __serve_model_composition_example_begin__